-- ➤ having reviewed the documents made available; - having taken note of the certification of the Financial Reporting Manager that the sustainability reporting included in the Report on Operations was prepared in accordance with the reporting standards set forth in Directive 2013/24/EU of the European Parliament and Council of 26 June 2013, and Legislative Decree No. 125 of 6 September 2024, along with the specifications adopted pursuant to Article 8, paragraph 4 of Regulation (EU) 2020/852 (EU Taxonomy Regulation); - having taken note of the content of the Independent Auditors' Report, issued today, on the Cairo Group's Sustainability Reporting for the year ending 31 December 2024, which, in accordance with the limited audit engagement, certifies that no evidence has come to its attention to suggest that: - the Consolidated Sustainability Reporting of the Cairo Group was not prepared, in all significant aspects, in accordance with the reporting standards adopted by the European Commission pursuant to Directive 2013/34/EU (European Sustainability Reporting Standards "ESRS"); - the information contained in the paragraph "Disclosure in accordance with Article 8 of Regulation 2020/852 (Taxonomy Regulations)" of the Consolidated Sustainability Report was not prepared in all significant aspects in accordance with said Article 8; - certifies that, in the course of its verification activities related to Sustainability Reporting, no instances of non-compliance or violations of relevant regulatory provisions came to its attention.
+- having reviewed the documents made available; - ▶ having taken note of the certification of the Financial Reporting Manager that the sustainability reporting included in the Report on Operations was prepared in accordance with the reporting standards set forth in Directive 2013/24/EU of the European Parliament and Council of 26 June 2013, and Legislative Decree No. 125 of 6 September 2024, along with the specifications adopted pursuant to Article 8, paragraph 4 of Regulation (EU) 2020/852 (EU Taxonomy Regulation); - ➤ having taken note of the content of the Independent Auditors' Report, issued today, on the Cairo Group's Sustainability Reporting for the year ending 31 December 2024, which, in accordance with the limited audit engagement, certifies that no evidence has come to its attention to suggest that: - the Consolidated Sustainability Reporting of the Cairo Group was not prepared, in all significant aspects, in accordance with the reporting standards adopted by the European Commission pursuant to Directive 2013/34/EU (European Sustainability Reporting Standards "ESRS"); - the information contained in the paragraph "Disclosure in accordance with Article 8 of Regulation 2020/852 (Taxonomy Regulations)" of the Consolidated Sustainability Report was not prepared in all significant aspects in accordance with said Article 8; - reporting, no instances of non-compliance or violations of relevant regulatory provisions came to its attention.